Kenya braces for legal battle after Ruto declared president-elect | Politics

 Kenya braces for legal battle after Ruto declared president-elect

-In the western city of Kisumu and Nairobi's huge Kibera slum, both strongholds of rival candidate Raila Odinga, calm returned to the streets after protesters battled police and burned tyres on the road overnight.
 The dramatic events of Monday, which saw Ruto declared president by a tiny margin as a split emerged in the electoral commission overseeing the Aug.
-9 vote, has raised fears of bloody violence like that seen after previous disputed polls.
+9 vote, have raised fears of violence like that seen after disputed polls in 2007 and 2017.
+African diplomats were among those calling for a peaceful resolution, adding their voices to those of the United Nations and the U.S. embassy in Kenya.

 - Country: